-If you’re a follower of my Instagram account, you’ll probably know that this Yorkshire lass went to Dublin, Ireland for a few days mid October.
-Now, if I was to write a post on everything we got up to, it would be a ridiculously long blog post, so it would (see what I did there?).
-So I’ve decided to focus on my five highlights on my first ever trip to Ireland.
+If you’re a follower of my Instagram account, you’ll probably know that this Yorkshire lass went to Dublin, Ireland.
+Now, if I was to write a post on everything we got up to, it would be a ridiculously long.
+With this in mind, I’ve decided to focus on my five highlights on my first ever trip to Ireland.

 Readers of Becka’s Bubble probably don’t know that I have an interest in prisons.
 I put it down to growing up next to Wakefield Prison, a category A prison.
 For eight euros, you can have an hours tour around the Dublin prison that closed in 1927.
-Our tour guide, Kim, was so good.
+Our tour guide, Kim, was great.
 Interesting, clear and the pace of the tour was perfect for exploring and learning.
-My sister told me about it and said she’d be jealous if we got to go as it had been fully booked when she went therefore, if you go want to visit Kilmainham Gaol, make sure you book online in advance so you’re not disappointed.
+My sister told me about it, saying she’d be jealous if we got to go.
+Claire was disappointed that it had been fully booked.
+If you go want to visit Kilmainham Gaol, make sure you book online, in advance, so you’re not disappointed.

-There is also an art museum next door with some lovely grounds to look around.
+There is an art museum next door including some lovely grounds to look around.
 My friends decided to practice their pole dancing skills…

 Tapas & Temple Bar

-My friend Keri, regularly travels to Ireland for work and was advised by the locals to go to Temple Bar, the well known area in Dublin, on the Thursday as we arrived and go somewhere less tourist-y for our main night out on the Friday so once we’d checked in at Cassidy’s Hotel, we quickly got changed and headed to Port House Pintxo for some delicious tapas and then to Temple Bar for a drink or two.
-The atmosphere down Temple Bar was buzzing to say it was a “school night” and it was rammed in the pub.
-Most bars have live music which creates a fun atmosphere and the exterior, with the Christmas tree, foliage and fairy lights is truly beautiful!
-We were knackered after a long day so we were home for around midnight and refreshed for a full day on Friday.
+My friend Keri, regularly travels to Ireland for work.
+The locals advised her to go to Temple Bar, the well known area in Dublin Ireland.
+We decided to go the day we arrived and go somewhere less tourist-y for our main night out.
+After a quick change at Cassidy’s Hotel (which is a lovelyhotel).
+We headed to Port House Pintxo for some delicious tapas.
+Followed by Temple Bar for a drink or two.
+The atmosphere down Temple Bar was buzzing to say it was a “school night”.
+It was rammed in the pub.
+Most bars have live music which creates a fun atmosphere.
+The exterior, with the Christmas tree, foliage and fairy lights is truly beautiful!
+We were knackered after a long day meaning we were home for around midnight.
+A good nights sleep was needed to be refreshed for a full day on Friday.

 Copper Face Jacks

 A girls mini break wouldn’t be complete without a big night out!
-It took all four of us FOUR HOURS to get ready, using Sophie’s make up artist skills and Keri’s hair skills to make sure we all looked and felt awesome.
+It took all four of us FOUR HOURS to get ready.
+Course we had to use Sophie’s make up artist skills and Keri’s hair skills to make sure we all looked and felt awesome.
 The other three girls actually bought new outfits while we were shopping earlier in the day!
-We’d been advised to go to Harcourt Street which was literally a street of bars and clubs.
+We’d been advised to go to Harcourt Street, Dublin Ireland which was literally a street of bars and clubs.

 As we were dropped off outside Copper Face Jacks, that is where we went first…and ended up staying the entire night!